Manchester Marathon: Running 26.2 Miles on My Birthday

-This was my third time running the Manchester Marathon.
-In 2016, I set my personal best (PB) with a time of 4:29:16.
-The following year, I returned after receiving a discount due to a major baggage delay in 2016.
-Sadly, despite all my hard work, I caught a cold during race week and finished with a time of 4:41.
+This was my third time tackling the Manchester Marathon.
+Back in 2016, I set a personal best (PB) of 4:29:16.
+The following year, after a baggage delay in 2016, I returned thanks to a discount but caught a cold during race week and finished in 4:41.

-Not one to give up, I entered again with a new goal: aiming for a time of around 4:20.
-I’d been following an advanced training plan and had already set PBs in both a 10-mile race and a half marathon during my prep, so I was feeling optimistic.
+Determined to improve, I entered again with a new goal: aiming for a 4:20 finish.
+Following an advanced training plan and already hitting PBs in a 10-mile race and a half marathon, I felt optimistic.

 Race Day: Pre-Start Anticipation

-A couple of friends decided to join me this time, making training and the big day even more fun.
-We arrived at the race village just after 8 a.m., but traffic was crazy due to road closures and race-day chaos.
-After a quick bathroom stop, it was time to head to the starting line for the 9 a.m. kick-off.
-The weather was perfect—a pleasant surprise after the cold, snowy conditions we’d faced during training!
+This time, a couple of friends joined me, making training and race day even more fun.
+We arrived at the race village just after 8 a.m., though traffic was chaotic due to road closures.
+After a quick loo stop, it was time to head to the starting line for the 9 a.m. kick-off.

-With so many runners, it took about 15 minutes to cross the start line, but once we did, the atmosphere was electric.
+The weather couldn’t have been better – a welcome change from the cold, snowy training sessions.
+It took about 15 minutes to cross the start line, but once we did, the atmosphere was electric, filled with excitement and energy.

 Manchester Marathon Route Overview

-The race starts and ends at the iconic Old Trafford stadium.
-The route takes you through several areas around Greater Manchester, including Sale, Altrincham, Carrington, and Flixton, before looping back to finish where it all began.
+The Manchester Marathon route starts and ends at the iconic Old Trafford stadium.
+Runners travel through Sale, Altrincham, Carrington, and Flixton before looping back to finish where it all began.

-I don’t usually study race routes in advance as it makes me anxious, so I just focused on enjoying the moment.
+I usually avoid studying race routes in detail to prevent anxiety, so I focused on enjoying the moment and soaking in the sights.

 Navigating the Race: From Old Trafford to Altrincham